-One AST was present within the Parcel 1.
-An 18 gallon diesel AST was located at building 478.
-The AST formerly present on Parcel 1 is identified on Plate 5 and summarized on Table 4.
-On the basis of the size of this tank, it is unlikely to have impacted the environment; however, no documentation exists nor was a visual survey conducted to support this conclusion.
+One AST is present within Parcel 2 and one has been removed (Building 29).
+The active AST is a 60-gallon diesel AST located at Building 12.
+The ASTs are identified on Plate 5 and summarized on Table 4.
+On the basis of the size of the active tank, it is unlikely to have impacted the environment; however, no documentation exists nor was a visual survey conducted to support this conclusion.
+The AST at Building 29 was a 25,000-gallon tank installed in 1941.
+This tank was moved and put in service as Tank 72 (located outside of the NRP).